Adoption 6 min read

 If you are the business owner, you are the social proof.
 Your team will adopt AI at the speed you visibly adopt it yourself.

 These five barriers do not operate independently.
-They reinforce each other.
+They form a mutually reinforcing system.

 When a respected team member starts using AI openly and reporting positive results, it simultaneously reduces the competence threat (their expertise is clearly intact), provides a decision shortcut (use what they are using), offers trust calibration (they can explain what works and what does not), and weakens status quo bias (the new normal is shifting).